OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/intro/00-intro.md

 * How to put together circuits on a breadboard
     * This is an essential skill for electronics prototyping!
 * Get comfortable reading circuit diagrams
+* Using the Omega's command line interface
+* Writing Python scripts on the command line
 * Using Python to control external circuits with the Omega
 	* Programming from the ground-up
 	* Programming existing Python modules
 	* Object Oriented programming
 		* Using classes